outermedia/solr-fusion/src/main/doc/user-guide.md

 really many Solr documents need to be transferred and processed for high page numbers.
 With a configurable limit Java's heap space is computable too.

-When all received Solr documents were converted to Java objects and mapped to SolrFusion's schema, they are sorted by the wanted field and the documents of the requested page are returned.
+When all received Solr documents were converted to Java objects and mapped to SolrFusion's schema, they are sorted by the wanted sort field and the documents of the requested page are returned.
+Except of "score" all other fields are sorted by Java's String comparison (lexicographically).
+For "score" a numeric sorting is used instead ("double").
 The implementation is optimized for speed: For sorting only the fields id, score and the sort field are mapped at first.
 The remaining fields are only mapped for the documents being really returned.

-In contrast to Solr SolrFusion is able to sort multi value by the first value.
+In contrast to Solr, SolrFusion is able to sort multi value by the first value.

 ## Mapper
 A "mapper" applies mapping rules (see [Field Mappings](#field-mappings)) to fields contained in a query or a Solr document.